An agent of HOPE in Rwanda

 - Bob Moore, founder, president and CEO of Bob’s Red Mill Natural Foods Inc.

-The George Fox School of Business is accredited nationally with the Accreditation Council for Business Schools & Programs (ACBSP).
-The school offers seven undergraduate business majors – in accounting, economics, finance, global business, entrepreneurship, marketing
+The George Fox College of Business is accredited nationally with the Accreditation Council for Business Schools & Programs (ACBSP).
+The college offers seven undergraduate business majors – in accounting, economics, finance, global business, entrepreneurship, marketing

 From the Director